DV Stent tracheal

 Basic description

-Product is available as custom-made device.
+The product is currently available as a custom-made device.

 CE mark pending